-TRIAL International has been active in the east of the country.
-Bordering on Rwanda and Burundi, these provinces are the ones most affected by the conflict.
+TRIAL International has been active in the east of the Democratic Republic of the Congo (DRC) since 2014.
+Bordering on Rwanda and Burundi, this zone is the one most affected by the conflict.
 Incessant fighting has been going on there since 1994 between the armed rebel factions and the national security forces.
 Civilians have often come under attack and tens of thousands of victims have been left in its wake.

 The genocide of 1994 in Rwanda has had tragic repercussions in eastern DRC.
 Over a period of 30 years, DRC’s civil war has caused millions of direct and indirect victims, making it the deadliest conflict since the end of World War II.
 In many places, armed groups and national security forces are still tearing each other apart to gain control of the territory.
 Greed for its ample mining and agricultural resources make it all the more vulnerable.

 The judicial system remains highly dysfunctional, and impunity remains widespread for state and non-state actors alike.
 The remoteness of certain areas and the poor infrastructures make it particularly difficult for crimes to get reported and documented.

 TRIAL International operates in Eastern DRC as well as in the Kasai region within international civil society networks.
 Its work and expertise complement that of the other local and international actors/tresses working on justice and the fight against impunity.
 All work to reinforce the capacity of the Congolese judicial system to prosecute mass crimes.

 TRIAL International takes up cases involving one to several hundred victims.
 All support comes free-of-charge for the victims, and may include medical and psychological care when needed.
 It is also one of the few NGOs helping victims receive reparations.